-Typically, national statistical agencies like the Federal Bureau of Statistics (FBS)2, produce an array of different price indices, which aggregate prices over particular subsets of prices in the economy.
+Typically, national statistical agencies like the Federal Bureau of Statistics (FBS),2 produce an array of different price indices, which aggregate prices over particular subsets of prices in the economy.
 Usually, this includes a consumer price index (CPI), a producer price index (PPI), a wholesale price index (WPI), or a GDP deflator.
-It is generally considered that the ultimate concern of the monetary policy is the welfare maximization of final consumers rather than producers, so it is most relevant to for monetary policy to focus on the CPI, and core inflation measures based on the CPI.
+It is generally considered that the ultimate concern of the monetary policy is the welfare maximization of final consumers rather than producers, so it is most relevant for monetary policy to focus on the CPI and core inflation measures based on the CPI.

-This paper uses simple statistical methods to develop alternative measures of core inflation based on the CPI basket.
-The organization of the paper is as follows: Section I discusses the concept of core inflation and its background.
-Section II examines the behavior and distribution of price changes, and the properties of the distribution of annual and monthly price changes in the CPI basket over the period July 1991 to June 2000.
-Section III considers different measures of core inflation using different techniques for minimizing the impact of large isolated price movements on the aggregate measure of inflation.
-Section IV examines performance of the constructed measures of core inflation.
-Section V concludes the paper.
+The organization of the paper is as follows.
+Section 2 discusses the concept of core inflation and its background.
+Section 3 examines the behavior and distribution of price changes, and the properties of the distribution of annual and monthly price changes in the CPI basket over the period July 1991 to June 2000.
+Section 4 considers different measures of core inflation using different techniques for minimizing the impact of large isolated price movements on the aggregate measure of inflation.
+Section 5 examines performance of the constructed measures of core inflation.
+Section 6 concludes the paper.